jetbrains-academy/rustlings-course/Structs/Structs/Struct Logic/task.md

 ## Struct Logic

-Structs contain more than simply some data, they can also have logic, in this exercise we have defined the Package struct and we want to test some logic attached to it, make the code compile and the tests pass!
+Structs contain more than simply some data, they can also have logic, in this exercise we have defined a Package struct and we want to test some logic attached to it, make the code compile and the tests pass!

 <div class="hint">